blueprint-platform/codegen-blueprint/CONTRIBUTING.md

 > **Does this preserve or strengthen the architectural guarantees of the generator?**

-Changes that weaken determinism, blur boundaries, or bypass enforcement will not be accepted — even if they are technically correct.
+Changes that weaken determinism, blur boundaries, or bypass guardrails will not be accepted — even if they are technically correct.

+At the same time, contributions that **improve clarity, explainability, or long-term evolution paths** are strongly encouraged, even when they do not add new features.

 ---